grafana/grafana/docs/sources/getting-started/get-started-grafana-prometheus.md

 #### 4. Configure Prometheus for Grafana

 When running Prometheus locally, there are two ways to configure Prometheus for Grafana.
-You may use a hosted Grafana instance at [Grafana Cloud](https://grafana.com/) or run Grafana locally.
-This guide will describe configuring Prometheus in a hosted Grafana instance on Grafana Cloud.
+You can use a hosted Grafana instance at [Grafana Cloud](https://grafana.com/) or run Grafana locally.

+This guide describes configuring Prometheus in a hosted Grafana instance on Grafana Cloud.

 1. Sign up for [https://grafana.com/](https://grafana.com/auth/sign-up/create-user).
 Grafana gives you a Prometheus instance out of the box.